-The secret to populating an unpopular smartphone platform: cash incentives
+Microsoft’s secret to populating an unpopular Mobile platform:

 When free phones and promises of prime real estate on the Windows Phone app store wasn’t enough to get reluctant developers to write software for the new device — the first fruit of a collaboration between Microsoft (MSFT) and Nokia (NOK) — Microsoft reportedly starting writing checks to cover some of the cost of development, which can run anywhere from $60,000 to $600,000.